jordiroca94/Divebook/README.md

 ## Stack

 Diverbook is a full-stack website built with Next.js and TypeScript, styled with Tailwind CSS.
-The back-end is implemented using MongoDB and Node.js (REST Api).
+The back-end is implemented using MongoDB, Node.js & a REST API.
 The login system is managed with NextAuth, and images are stored in Edgestore.

 ## What is about?